About the College of Health

 Our College will play an important role in analyzing data of all kinds, and driving proactive intervention to improve health for millions.

-First, our College will be among the first in the nation to offer an undergraduate degree in population health.
+First, our College will be the first in the nation to offer an undergraduate and graduate degree in population health with a focus on health innovation and technology.
 Current job trends clearly indicate an ever-increasing need for professionals trained, at the undergraduate level, in population health.
 Our degree programs will help address that need, both domestically and internationally.
 We are committed to training the next generation of creative and diverse scientists and leaders in population health.

 Second, our interdisciplinary focus will allow us to easily draw on the expertise from faculty in Lehigh’s four existing colleges, and our global perspective will distinguish our College from others in the field.